 Founded in 1952, the Münchner Rundfunkorchester has developed over the course of its 65-year history to an ensemble with a wideranging artistic spectrum, and this outstanding versatility has placed it in a position all its own on Munich’s orchestra landscape.
 Concert performances of operas featuring renowned vocal soloists at Sunday Concerts and the “Paradisi gloria” series presenting sacred music from the 20th and 21st centuries number among its many assignments, as do children’s and young people’s concerts with supplementary educational programs, entertaining theme evenings called “Wednesdays at 7:30” and music from film scores.
 Proof that the Münchner Rundfunkorchester has its hand on the pulse of the times can be found in the regularly recurring crossover programs linking classics and pop.

 The parade of the Münchner Rundfunkorchester’s chief conductors is led on by Werner Schmidt-Boelcke (1952–1967) followed by Kurt Eichhorn (1967–1975), Heinz Wallberg (1975–1981), Lamberto Gardelli (1982–1985), Giuseppe Patané (1988–1989) and Roberto Abbado (1992–1998).
 From 1998 to 2004, Marcello Viotti was Chief Conductor of the orchestra.
 His special passion was the French and Italian operatic repertoires, and the “Paradisi gloria” concert series, presenting modern sacred music, is also largely attributable to his initiative.
-Ulf Schirmer has served as Artistic Director of the Münchner Rundfunkorchester since September of 2006.
-With a program that runs the gamut from world premières of commissioned works in the “Paradisi gloria” series to interesting rediscoveries in the operatic and operetta repertoire, he sets fascinating accents in content.
-Chief conductor-elect is Ivan Repušić, who will assume his role at the start of season 2017/2018.
+Ulf Schirmer served as Artistic Director of the Münchner Rundfunkorchester from September of 2006 to August of 2017.
+With a program that runs the gamut from world premières of commissioned works in the “Paradisi gloria” series to interesting rediscoveries in the operatic and operetta repertoire, he set fascinating accents in content.
+Chief conductor-elect is Ivan Repušić, who assumes his role at the start of season 2017/2018.